PPE for Painters and Paint Applications

 The best paint suits contain advanced lamination technology that combines soft non-woven fabric with a microporous film.
 This material creates a liquid and particulate barrier that protects the worker from exposure to toxic substances.

-Disposable paint suits may seem like a cheap alternative to more expensive suits that workers keep and wash over and again.
-However, disposable suits offer the same level of protection against paint particles and fumes as non-disposable suits, but with the following advantages:
+Disposable paint suits may seem like a cheap alternative to more expensive, reusable suits that workers keep and wash over and again.
+However, disposable suits offer the same level of protection against paint particles and fumes as multi-use suits, but with the following advantages:

-- Disposable suits are a more cost-effective solution and save companies money on paint gear.
+- Disposable suits are a more cost-effective solution without the need for laundering or repairs

 According to OSHA regulations, all workers exposed to paint must wear personal protective equipment (PPE) whenever the painter is exposed to potential hazards that arise from chemical exposure such as commercial or industrial paint.

-Disposable paint suits must shield or isolate workers from the chemical effects of paint that could cause immediate medical issues such as skin irritation or burning, as well as long-term health issues such as inhalation that leads to respiratory problems over time.
+Disposable paint suits must shield or isolate workers from the chemical effects of paint that could cause immediate medical issues such as skin irritation or burning, as well as long-term health issues via inhalation that leads to respiratory problems over time.

-OSHA explains that both exposure to paint substances and the health risks that it has on workers is not always apparent.
+OSHA explains that both exposure to paint substances and the health risks that it has on workers is not always apparent or immediately noticeable.
 Therefore, employers must be proactive in choosing the right disposable suit that prevents potential problems before they occur.

 Body Filter 95+®